Christian Walker Player Props: Diamondbacks vs. Rockies

 Christian Walker At The Plate

-- Walker has had at least one RBI in 41.2% of his games this season (21 of 51), with two or more RBI eight times (15.7%).
-He has also accounted for three or more of his team's runs in three contests.
+- In 40.4% of his games this season, Walker has driven in at least one run.
+In eight of those games (15.4%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

+- He has scored in 51.9% of his games this season, with two or more runs scored in 5.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.